 My name is Nathan Garrison.
-You can call me Nate G. My original bio looked like so many others you read on websites of those who look to give you their advice and counsel.
+On the podcast I go by Nate G. My original bio looked like so many others you read, on websites of those who look to give you their advice and counsel.
 These brief snippets boast why they are so brilliant and lists of financial successes.
 Some more transparent than others.
-Some completely overwhelming and some complete bs, but all demonstrating why we are so brilliant and should be listened to.
+Some incredibly amazing and some complete BS.
+But all demonstrating why We are so brilliant and should be listened to.
 As I read mine, it nauseated me.
 I just could not stand to read about how great I thought I was.

 Yes, I have seen some exciting successes in my life.
 I have experienced the lifestyle of both the rich and famous and the down and out.
 But in reflecting on my life, I realized I am not special.
 I am not as different as I want and hope to be.
 And many of the blessings and rich experiences in my life have come when I have tried and failed.
 My most memorable moments came when I just stuck my neck out and quite frankly made a fool out of myself.

-While at the time, these moments may have been unbearable, they are the moments that shaped me, and they are the stories I will always remember and love sharing with others.
-Many of these stories are already in my blog posts and many more I share on the podcast.
+While at the time, these moments may have been unbearable, they are the moments that shaped me.
+They are the stories I will always remember and love sharing with others.
+Many of these stories are in my blog posts and many more I share on the podcast.
 But make no mistake about it, I am an ordinary man, of ordinary stature and intellect.
 So why listen to anything I have to say?

 So that said, I will give you an honest accounting of my personal and professional life up to this point.

 I watched my neighbor’s dog while they were out of town, I had a paper route for a brief period.
-During our summer vacations to North Myrtle Beach, we would sell Krispy Kreme doughnuts door to door in our condo.
+During our summer vacations to North Myrtle Beach, we sold Krispy Kreme doughnuts door to door in our condo.
 I even babysat for several different families we went to church with.
-That may seem kind of strange or odd but at the time was no big deal.
+That may seem kind of strange or odd, but at the time it was no big deal.

 My first real job out of college came in the form of UPS.
 And despite 2 years of college under my belt, like so many other jobs, I started at the bottom.
 Loading trucks in the summer heat of Georgia.
 I would bring extra shirts to work so I could change as I sweat through them.
-But there I learned how to move up survive in a Union shop and ultimately move into management.
+But there I learned how to move up survive in a Union shop and ultimately went into management.
 I learned a lot about both people and leadership.
 I was known as one of the only supervisors who could actually fire someone.
 That may sound cruel on the surface, but what it really meant is that I was the only one who cared.
 I was the only one willing to see it through.
 The only way to fire someone in a union shop is to help them every step along the way to be successful.
-If they want to, were just willing to try then they would be, if they did not it was because they didn’t want to be there, and they would either give up and quit or accept the fate of getting fired.
+If they wanted the job and were just willing to try, then they would ultimately succeed.
+If they did not, it was because they didn’t want to be there, and they would either give up and quit or accept the fate of getting fired.

-Traditionally known for roofing shingles and pink insulation, Owens Corning created a home improvement division to help get out of their bankruptcy.
+Traditionally known for roofing shingles and pink insulation, Owens Corning created a home improvement division called HOMExperts.
 I was hired again as just an entry-level tech with limited construction experience.
-It took a few tried to even get the job, due to my lack of experience.
-But again, I worked my way up through the ranks and eventually made my way into the office as the office manager and bookkeeper.
+It took a few tries to even get that job, due to my lack of experience.
+But again, I worked my way up through the ranks and eventually made my way into the office as bookkeeper and office manager.
 This ultimately morphed into a regional finance role as the division grew and expanded.
-I moved on to account manager before being dismissed right before the company dissolved the division and the construction and mortgage bubble collapsed.
+I moved on to account manager before being dismissed right before the company dissolved the division due to the construction and mortgage bubble and collapsed.

 While this was a tough blow at the time, It opened the door to my own first real entrepreneurial opportunity.
-One of the guys who left formed a company with a lot of the guys from Owens Corning and he offered to partner with him.
+One of the guys who left formed a company with a lot of the techs from Owens Corning and he offered to partner with him.
 We created a construction company and worked together for a while before one bad job sent us in our own directions.
-Now a true solo entrepreneur, I formed Atlantic Custom Group and spent the next several years as a stand-alone general contractor remodeling kitchens and finishing basements as the new construction industry continued to recover.
+Now a true solo entrepreneur, I formed Atlantic Custom Group, a full service general contracting company, remodeling kitchens and finishing basements as the new construction industry continued to recover.

-While running my own business, I was approached by a fellow church member that was looking for a facilities engineer to take over a major construction project they were completing.
+While running this business, I was approached by a fellow church member who was looking for a facilities engineer to take over a major construction project they were completing.
 After learning more and a series of interviews, ultimately I accepted a role as a facilities engineer and manager over a campus of building in Sandy Springs, GA.
 There, I learned about building management systems, industrial-grade equipment, and a true attention to detail.

-I spent the next 8 years learning the commercial side of the construction process and what it takes to keep buildings and systems operational and functional… It was when the decision was made to shut down this division that I was blessed with this new opportunity of starting a podcast and personal development plan.
+I spent the next 8 years learning the commercial side of the construction process and what it takes to keep buildings and systems operational and functional at the highest level… It was when the decision was made to shut down this division that I was blessed with this new opportunity of starting a podcast and developed 8 Keys 2 Great!
 But that is a whole nother story….